Ingurgitate/WoW-3.3.5a-Addons/README.md

+I update this addon very often so check back at least on a weekly basis until this message gets removed.

 This addon is used to track all Duel History and a variety of statistical analysis.
 Type /duelrecord to open ingame.